nemocrys/elmer-double-phasechange/README.md

 ### separate-routine

 Two phase change solvers, each of them in a separate Elmer equation.
-The second phase change solver is defined in `SteadyPhaseChange2.F90` where some variables have been renamed (a '2' was added), as suggested [here](http://www.elmerfem.org/forum/viewtopic.php?p=26506).
-This is compiled to `SteadyPhaseChange2.so` before the simulation is executed.
+The second phase change solver is defined in `SteadyPhaseChange2.F90` where some variables have been renamed (a '2' was added), as suggested [here](http://www.elmerfem.org/forum/viewtopic.php?p=26506). [(local copy)](ElmerForum.pdf) This is compiled to `SteadyPhaseChange2.so` before the simulation is executed.
 The result looks as expected:

 ![result-double-_separate-routine](double_separate-routine/result.png)